abdullah-tanriverdi/ReoderRoutesGraphQuestion/README.md

 # Reordering Routes to Make All Paths Lead to City Zero

-This Java application aims to reorient roads between cities in such a way that all cities can reach the capital city, which is city 0.
+This Java code aims to reorient roads between cities in such a way that all cities can reach the capital city, which is city 0.

 ## Problem Statement